-Seniors are at a particularly high risk of mild to moderate dehydration during prolonged heat waves.
+Seniors are at a particularly high risk of mild to moderate dehydration during prolonged heatwaves.
 Physical signs of dehydration in the elderly can be easy to miss if you aren’t looking for them.
 Chronic dehydration in the elderly is a common problem, especially in nursing homes or assisted living facilities, due to limited monitoring resources and supervision.
-This is partially caused from the body’s lack of awareness of being thirsty as we age.
+This is partially caused by the body’s lack of awareness of being thirsty as we age.
 Certain medications, like diuretics, can dehydrate the body.
 Additionally, muscle cells contain more water than fat cells and as we age, we lose muscle mass, making it more difficult to store water in the body.
 While not all the dehydration symptoms are easy to spot, there are signs you should be aware of.

 Older people are at an increased risk of dehydration, resulting from:

 - Decreased thirst reflex

 - Inability to obtain water due to physical immobility or medical conditions (such as dementia)